bssrdev/wilderhood/_africandiaries/2015-12-19-African-Diaries-Making-an-images.markdown

 			<strong>Step 3</strong>: I talked about compromises during the execution.
 In this situation, I would normally use a tripod as the shutter was low.
 As it was getting late and the occupants were getting restless, I had to use the bean bag and of course we could not go close to the elephants.

 			In the end, the image I <em>"made"</em>, though vastly different to the one I had in my mind was in a sense of an achievement.
-What more to ask from a trip where you could <em>"make"</em> something different from the usual and that is one of the few photographs I could <em>"make"</em> instead of just <em>"take"</em> a snap shot.
+What more to ask from a trip where you could <em>"make"</em> something different from the usual and that is one of the few photographs I could <em>"make"</em> instead of just <em>"take"</em> a snapshot.
 		</p>
 	</li>
 </ul>
-<p>More of the journey in the following week.</p>
+<p>More of the journey in the following week!</p>